Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Unmap the schrodinger pages in the host VA space with the given shmid.
 However, the schrodinger page id is not deallocated, so others can still use this id to get the corresponidng schrodinger pages.
 + Parameter:
-  + id: The schrodinger page identification.
+  + id: schrodinger page identification.
   + addr: schrodinger page address.

 **PLenclave_schrodinger_ctl**